 - Logos and Email Addresses – logos can be easily copied, and fake “From” email addresses can be made to look like they come from trusted sources.
 Don’t be fooled by email display names, either.
 They can be changed easily to mask the real email address.

 - Virus Alert – the email states your computer has been infected.
 To avoid losing your data and infecting your computer, you are instructed to follow the provided link or download the “antivirus” attachment.

 - Contest Winner – these emails claim you have won something or have an inheritance from an unknown relative.
 To claim your prize or inheritance, you have to click a link and enter your information.

 How to prevent phishing attacks

-Be cautious when clicking on links in any emails, text messages, or instant messages – even if they seem to be sent from a familiar or trustworthy source.
-Hover over links before clicking on them to check that the URL leads to a legitimate website and never divulge your password, PIN or other sensitive data.
+Be cautious when clicking on links in emails, text messages, or instant messages – even if they seem to be sent from a familiar or trustworthy source.
+Hover over links before clicking on them to check that the URL leads to a legitimate website and never divulge your password, PIN, or other sensitive data.

 Update your browser